fractal13/Kits/README.md

 Clone this repo and open the folder in an IDE and run start.py

-Alternatively, navigate to one of the kits via Command Line and run **python stary.py**
+Alternatively, navigate to one of the kits via Command Line and run: **python start.py**